uzh-rpg/IROS2020-FPV-VIO-Competition/README.md

 ## Questions

 If you have a question about the challenge, please file a Github issue in this repository.
 This way the question and response will be visible to everyone.
-Subscribe to [this issue](https://github.com/uzh-rpg/IROS2019-FPV-VIO-Competition/issues/1) to get notified about changes to this document.